syncfusion-content/ej2-charts-docs/ej2-javascript/chart/synchronized-chart.md

 In the `showCrosshair` method, specify the following parameter programmatically to enable crosshairs for a particular chart:

-* `x` - Specifies the x value of the point or x-coordinate.
+* `x` - Specifies the x-value of the point or x-coordinate.
-* `y` - Specifies the y value of the point or y-coordinate.
+* `y` - Specifies the y-value of the point or y-coordinate.

 {% if page.publishingplatform == "typescript" %}